How do I apply?

 ERA companies are technology companies, or companies with a significant technology component, since those are the companies we can help the most.
 We look for companies best able to take full advantage of the New York City opportunity as a starting point to successfully enter the market for their product, service or application.

 Most ERA companies will be software or software-related in some way, and may be either B-to-B or B-to-C-focused.
-Our interests are as diverse as your ideas: Internet, Mobile, FinTech, Payments, SaaS, E-Commerce, Health Tech, Education, Real Estate, Logistics, IoT, Fashion Tech, Ad Tech, Local, Media, Marketing, and many more.
+Our interests are as diverse as your ideas: Internet, Mobile, FinTech, Payments, SaaS, E-Commerce, Health Tech, Climate, Education, Real Estate, Logistics, IoT, Fashion Tech, Ad Tech, Media, Marketing, and many more.
 We are looking to you to wow us with anything Internet and software-related that you think is cool.
 We consider all the business questions around the product business concept and market size.
 In the end, we want to know if yours is a great team and the right team for your product and business.